Short story

 He arrived early, and to his surprise, the teacher was already there.
 Moreover, he was welcoming each student with a warm good morning.

-Cesar was wondering if the teacher had been cold on purpose during the audition or if he was like that in class.
+Cesar wondered if the teacher had been cold on purpose during the audition, or if he was different in class.
 Maybe it was a bad day, and today he’s fine, was his last thought.

 “Welcome, ladies and gentlemen.
 Today we are going to continue with last week’s lesson.
 No, I’m not going to ask you to tear up your paintings.”
 He paused for a collective sigh.
 “Today, you’ll paint with water.”